jessieren/VirHostMatcher/README.md

 Copyright (C) 2017 University of Southern California, Jie Ren, Nathan Ahlgren, Yang Lu, Fengzhu Sun

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of USC-RL v1.0.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS